SumOfUs: Notable campaigns and reports

 In 2015, SumOfUs helped to push airline companies such as Delta to stop shipping hunting trophies, lobbied Canadian officials to charge Nestle responsible water rates for drawing water from public lands, and helped get Standard Chartered Bank to cancel its financing of Adani's giant Australian coal mine.

+In January 2024, Ekō's released a report that assessed the impact of popular social media platforms on young users.
+The report documented over 33 million posts on Instagram and TikTok directing "problematic content directed at young users", including content promoting misogyny, suicide, and eating disorders.

+Following Israel's 9-day siege on Gaza in 2021, 140,000 Ekō members contacted one of the world's biggest sports brands, PUMA, to withdraw their sponsorship of the Israel Football Association.
+They met with the CEO of PUMA to get their message across.
+PUMA ended its relationship with the Israel Football Federation last year, months after the current Israeli invasion.

+Boycott movements also led a long-running campaign calling for Puma to end its sponsorship of Israel's national soccer team, which began in 2018.
+While the German sports brand terminated its sponsorship deal in December.

 Methodology

 SumOfUs uses digital technology to organize and communicate globally, connecting consumers, workers and investors from around the world.

 One of SumOfUs' primary functions is to amplify other corporate accountability organizations' campaigns by launching rapid-response campaigns.

 The online campaigning NGO operates using lean start-up methodology, by adapting the "minimum viable product" model to the online campaigning field.
 SumOfUs mirrors corporations' global perspective and power base – and transcends national boundaries to take advantage of transnational companies' vulnerabilities.

 Financial contributors

 SumOfUs is a registered 501(c)(4) social welfare nonprofit.
 Around 85% of SumOfUs funds come from small donations from its members.
 SumOfUs publishes the source of revenues every year on its web site.
 According to the Form 990 SumOfUs filed for 2016, $631,515 was contributed by a single anonymous person.
 According to the Form 990 SumOfUs filed for 2015, $595,000 was contributed by two anonymous donors.